hbctraining/scRNA-seq_online/activities/day1_polls.md

 1. **Choose the most appropriate analysis.** You would like to determine the genes that are differentially expressed between two conditions in heterogenous tissue; however, your budget can only afford a single sample per condition if you do scRNA-seq, but could afford multiple samples per condition using bulk RNA-Seq.
     - i. **Bulk RNA-seq**
     - i. scRNA-seq

+### Raw data to count matrix

+1. Which of the following statements is **NOT TRUE** about the 3' end sequencing protocols for single cell RNA-seq"
+    - Cheaper per cell cost
+    - Larger number of cells sequenced allow for better identity of cell populations
+    - **Ideal for detection of isoform-level differences in expression**
+    - More accurate quantification due to use UMIs

+1. **True**/False.
+Two reads with the same sample index, cellular barcode and UMI should be counted as a single read.